 Park and recreation agencies weren’t the cause of America’s budget woes.
 On the contrary, a new economic impact report from NRPA shows local and regional public parks spur the local economy and generate nearly $140 billion in economic activity annually and support nearly 1 million jobs.

 We believe that Congress must seize the chance, over the next five weeks, to boost funding for important park and recreation priorities including the LWCF State Assistance Program, PPHF and meals for seniors and children.
 And we need you to urge your elected officials as they finalize the upcoming 2016 spending package to invest in the programs that support the important work you do and that help create vibrant, thriving communities.

 The debate in Congress these next couple of weeks is crucial for parks and recreation.
 We’ve shared in the losses over the last few years and now it’s time for parks and recreation agencies to share in the gains.

 Share your thoughts in the comments below or tweet us @NRPA_News.
 You can also tweet a message about the spending package right to your elected officials!

-Oliver Spurgeon III, is the manager of government affairs for NRPA.
+Oliver Spurgeon III is NRPA's manager of government affairs.